-Required Calculator: You must have a graphing calculator, as it will be used extensively.
-I recommend a TI-83+ or TI-84+, as this is the model that will be used in class demonstrations.
+Required calculator: You must have a graphing calculator, as it will be used extensively.
+I recommend a TI- 83^+ or TI- 84^+ , as this is the model that will be used in class demonstrations.

-NOTE: Calculators with a computer algebra system (TI-89, TI-Nspire, etc.), cell phone calculators, and downloadable apps for other electronic devices will not be allowed on exams.
+NOTE: Calculators with a computer algebra system (TI-89, TI-Nspire, etc.), cell phone calculators, downloadable apps for other electronic devices are prohibited on exams.

 COURSE DESCRIPTION: Prerequisite: Math 107, or qualifying ACT or placement score.
 In this course, topics we will cover include analytic geometry, limits and continuity, derivatives with applications, L'Hôpital's rule, anti-differentiation, the Fundamental Theorem of Calculus, and numerical integration.
+COURSE OUTCOMES: